-As students close out their Summer internship experiences, EDC has rolled out this blog series to highlight the innovative local companies that make up the first cohort of the program, and the interns they hosted.
+As students close out their Summer internship experiences—and as we recruit a new cohort of companies and interns—EDC has launched this blog series to highlight the innovative local companies that comprise the first cohort of the program and the interns they hosted.

-How has your experience in the ASD Internship Program been, and what projects/assignments have been the most meaningful?
+How has your experience in the ASD Internship Program been, and what projects have been the most meaningful?